-Process Validation: General Principles (USFDA)
+Process Validation: General Principles (USFDA) in Pharma Industry

 This guidance incorporates principles and approaches that all manufacturers can use to validate manufacturing processes.
 FDA encourages the use of modern pharmaceutical development concepts, quality risk management, and quality systems at all stages of the manufacturing process lifecycle.